elenderg/PAL-1000/instruções de compilação.md

 `To scan a field given a rider (redefine part):`
 `If the compiler's abort flag is set, exit.`
 `Move the rider (compiler rules).`
-`If the rider's token is not "the", abort with "I was expecting the word 'the', but found '" then the rider's token then "'." and the rider; exit.`
+`If the rider's token is not "_the", abort with "_I was expecting the word 'the', but found '_" then the rider's token then "_'._" and the rider; exit.`
 `Move the rider (compiler rules).`
 `Scan the field's redefinition target name given the rider.`